Windows 8 vs. Windows 10

 Our recommendation: Upgrade to the new OS if you have the original Windows 8 copy.
 Even if not enamored, you’ll certainly not regret having made the shift.

-Thanks to Electrician Alameda CA for the financial support you’ve given to keep us up and running!
+Thanks to this laser lipo clinic for the financial support you’ve given to keep us up and running!